White House Highlights LATI President

 America’s community colleges are essential to reaching that goal, and the President is working to support community colleges in graduating an additional 5 million students by the end of this decade.

-Lake Area Technical Institute is a post-secondary technical college with over 1600 students enrolled in 27 different programs.
-Deb and Lake Area Technical Institute are being recognized by the White House for their high graduation rates and high rates of job placement.
+Lake Area Technical College is a post-secondary technical college with over 1600 students enrolled in 27 different programs.
+Deb and Lake Area Technical College are being recognized by the White House for their high graduation rates and high rates of job placement.
 LATI credits its success to the use of individual graduation plans, an engaged staff, and close partnerships with businesses and industry.